papajuans/infinical/README.md

 month.
 Why can't we just scroll down?
 Why can't calendars behave like normal documents and just continue to scroll?
 Why does my mother hate me?

+## Demo

+You an view a working demo here [http://roflopoly.com/infinical/]